 In part human bipedalism is related to the general primate phenomenon of having grasping hands.
 Both humans and macaques, for example, devote separate areas of the brain (within the somato-sensory cortex, specifically) to each finger on each hand.
 Brain areas for the toes, by contrast, are more smooshed together.

 Human bipedalism is more specifically related to tradeoffs in locomotion in great apes.
 Other great apes pay a big price for being the largest animals well-adapted for moving around under and among branches: great ape locomotion on the ground is particularly inefficient.
 Chimpanzees spend several times as much energy knuckle-walking on all fours as you would expect based on comparisons to similar sized quadrupedal mammals.
 Remarkably, chimpanzees don’t take any more energy walking on two legs than they do walking on all fours, even though they aren’t at all well-adapted to bipedalism.
 Humans by contrast take a little less energy to walk around than a same-size four-legged mammal, and way less than a chimp.
-And a study that came out just this year shows that the same was true of Ardipithecus: she was an efficient bipedal walker on the ground.
+(No one has yet done the research to figure out how (in)efficient humans are when getting around all fours.
+More research needed!)
+A recent study shows that the same was true of Ardipithecus: she was an efficient bipedal walker on the ground.
 In other words, being good at climbing trees (although not as good as a chimp) didn’t hurt her when it came to getting around bipedally on the ground.

 That said, efficiency isn’t everything.
 Human beings are lousy at sprinting – try outsprinting your dog, or a squirrel for that matter.
 Our top speed is less than half that of a chimpanzee.